Serge Djiéhoua

 Serge Pacôme Djiéhoua (born September 25, 1983, in Abidjan) is an Ivorian footballer who plays as a forward for Sarayköy Spor.

 Career

 On 24 August 2008, he made his debut for Antalyaspor against Beşiktaş JK in the Süper Lig, scoring his team's second goal in a losing effort.

 On 23 December, Gabala revealed that Djiéhoua's contract with the club was terminated.

-Djiéhoua was sent off seven seconds after coming on in his debut for Glyfada against Olympiacos Volou.
+Djiéhoua was sent off seven seconds after coming on in his debut for Glyfada against Olympiacos Volos.

 In September 2014, Djiéhoua signed for Cizrespor.
 He signed for the fourth tier club, because he thought it was the Süper Lig team, Çaykur Rizespor.
 When he arrived at the airport, he was surprised to be greeted by Cizrespor fans instead of Rizespor fans.
 It was the moment he realized he signed for the wrong team.
 He left the club after the 2014 Kobanî protests.